 "...and around his head the fair goddess set thick a golden cloud, and forth from the man made blaze a gleaming fire... there he stood and shouted... and when they heard the brazen voice of the son of Aeacus the hearts of all were dismayed." - Homer, The Iliad

-Derek Overfield's work is influenced by the classical and the romantic, the archaic and the modern - and strives for monumentality, divinity and quiet brutality.
-Through paint and line he seeks to capture the light of existence, that "gleaming fire", as well as to portray its gravity.
-He strives to celebrate the figure, its mysterious power and charisma.
-Like a purging fire, he hopes to burn away the ornament, the unnecessary, in order to expose the purity beneath.
+Derek Overfield's work is influenced by the classically monumental, the romantically archaic and modern, the divine and quietly brutal.
+Through paint and line he seeks to capture the light of existence, that "gleaming fire", as well as its gravity.
+He strives to celebrate the figure's mysterious power and charisma, and, like a purging fire, to burn away the unnecessary exposing the purity beneath.

-His recent work involves the sgraffito technique of scraping away a wet layer of white latex paint to create lines and forms with the black base beneath, as well as the application of thin washes of black latex lifted away to create form.
+Derek's recent work involves a sgraffito technique of scraping away a wet layer of latex paint, creating line from the black base beneath.
+He then applies washes of black paint that are lifted away to create form.